 Simikot Kailash Lhasa Tour is an adventure Simikot Lhasa Tour via Kailash of 12 days goes through a rarely visited pristine and untouched area of Nepal and Tibet.
-It is the most challenging adventures through green river valley, villages and sheep and yaks herd enjoying spectacular views of trans-Himalayas of Nepal and Tibet.
-A scenic pilgrimage Simikot to Kailash Trek with Lhasa tour is a scenic pilgrimage yatra.
+It is the most challenging adventures through green river valley, villages, sheep and yaks herd enjoying spectacular views of trans-Himalayas of Nepal and Tibet.
+Simikot to Kailash Trek with Lhasa tour is a scenic pilgrimage yatra.
 It is full of amazing landscapes, cultures, traditional architectures, high passes and monasteries in Tibet.
-Likewise, Simikot to Kailash is also a beautiful trek to Kailash, a sacred and holy sites of Tibet.
-We first trek to Kailash from Simikot, secondly, take holy bath in Mansarovar lake and trekking around Mt Kailash and then drive to Lhasa, the capital of Tibet which holds the landmarks of Tibet like Potala Palace, Sera, Drepung, Jokhang and Barkhor streets.
-For booking inquire regarding Simikot Kailash Trek with Lhasa Tour Package price and dates 2023 and 2024, please email us at [email protected] or call or message on Whats App +977 9851023742 to know more about Simikot Kailash Tour information with cheap cost and dates for 2023/2024.
+Simikot Kailash is also a beautiful trek to Kailash, a sacred and holy sites of Tibet.
+We first trek to Kailash from Simikot, secondly, take holy bath in Mansarovar lake and trekking around Mt Kailash and then continue drive to Lhasa, the capital of Tibet.
+Lhasa holds Potala Palace, Sera, Drepung, Jokhang and Barkhor streets, the landmarks of Tibet.
+Please email us at [email protected] or call or message on Whats App +977 9851023742 to know more about Simikot Kailash Tour information with cheap cost and dates for 2023/2024.

 Tour Name: Simikot Kailash Lhasa Tour